Alfred Hamish Reed: Honours

 In the 1948 King's Birthday Honours Reed was appointed a Member of the Order of the British Empire (MBE) for services in connexion with publication of historical and other New Zealand works.
 He was promoted to Commander of the same Order (CBE) in the 1962 New Year Honours, in recognition of his contribution as a writer and publisher of New Zealand historical works.
 In the 1974 Queen's Birthday Honours, Reed was appointed a Knight Bachelor, for services to literature and culture.

 Death and legacy

 Reed died at Dunedin on 15 January 1975, and his ashes were buried at Dunedin Northern Cemetery.
 Soon after the death of his uncle, Clif Reed wrote a short book of his experiences working with him.
 This was published as Young Kauri later that year.
 The publishing institution that he set up was eventually sold in 1983 to the Australian company Associated Book Publishers.

-There are several memorials in Reed's memory: The A. H. Reed Memorial Kauri Park Scenic Reserve, near Whangarei, commemorates his association with the district, while there is a memorial plaque dedicated to him in Dunedin's Octagon.
+There are several memorials in Reed's memory: The A. H. Reed Memorial Kauri Park Scenic Reserve, near Whangārei, commemorates his association with the district, while there is a memorial plaque dedicated to him in Dunedin's Octagon.

 In 1997, Reed was inducted into the New Zealand Business Hall of Fame.